xuxiaowei-io/gitaly/doc/logging.md

 warnings to stderr.
 Gitaly will capture these stderr messages and include them in its main log, tagged with the request correlation ID.

-## Gitaly-ruby application logs
+## `gitaly-ruby` application logs

 ### Unstructured logs

-Gitaly-ruby writes logs to stdout.
+`gitaly-ruby` writes logs to stdout.
 These logs are not structured.
-The main Gitaly process captures the gitaly-ruby process log messages and converts each line into a structured message that includes information about the gitaly-ruby process such as the PID.
+The main Gitaly process captures the `gitaly-ruby` process log messages and converts each line into a structured message that includes information about the `gitaly-ruby` process such as the PID.
 These logs then get printed as part of the log stream of the main Gitaly process.

-There is no attribution of log messages in gitaly-ruby beyond the gitaly-ruby process ID.
-If an RPC implemented in gitaly-ruby runs a Git command, and if that Git command prints to stderr, it will show up as untagged data in the log stream for the gitaly-ruby parent process.
+There is no attribution of log messages in `gitaly-ruby` beyond the `gitaly-ruby` process ID.
+If an RPC implemented in `gitaly-ruby` runs a Git command, and if that Git command prints to stderr, it will show up as untagged data in the log stream for the `gitaly-ruby` parent process.

-Because of these properties, gitaly-ruby logs are often hard to read, and it is often not possible to attribute log messages to individual RPC requests.
+Because of these properties, `gitaly-ruby` logs are often hard to read, and it is often not possible to attribute log messages to individual RPC requests.

 ### Structured logs

-Gitaly-ruby also writes a JSON structured log file with access log information (method, duration, response code).
+`gitaly-ruby` also writes a JSON structured log file with access log information (method, duration, response code).
 It can be found in `gitaly_ruby_json.log`.